aleshing/multilink/cran-comments.md

 ## Resubmission
 This is a resubmission.
+The previous version was archived for not correcting issues on time.
 In this version I have fixed the clang-UBSAN related additional issue that arose during CRAN package checks, and have removed the requirement of C++11.